adityadand/my-dashboard/README.md

 Start the app:
   npm start

-Usage
-Open your browser and navigate to http://localhost:3000.
+Open your browser and navigate to http://localhost:3000 to start using app
-Explore the Transactions section with the following functionalities:
-Search: Use the search bar to find specific order IDs.
-Sort: Click the "Sort by Date" button to toggle sorting by order date.
-Navigate: Use the Previous and Next buttons to move through your data.
-Download: Click the download icon to save the currently displayed data as a PDF.